-To verify that the regular expression works as intended, use the EXEC command show bgp ipv6 unicast regexp <regular-expression> to display all the paths that match the specified regular expression.
-Don't forget that the command clear bgp ipv6 unicast < neighbour address> [in|out] is required to implement this filter.
+To verify that the regular expression works as intended, use the EXEC command "show ip bgp regexp < regular-expression>" to display all the paths that match the specified regular expression.
+Don't forget that the command clear ip bgp < neighbour address> [in|out] is required to implement this filter.